 If all else fails, go back to a previously saved version of your diagram and start over.
 You may even need to re-think your construction method (but this should happen rarely if your initial plan was carefully made).

-You might also want to take a look at our Engineering & Programming Project Tips for useful tips on your whole project.
+You might also want to take a look at The Engineering Design Process for useful information on engineering design projects.